biometry/APES/LectureNotes/MixedEffectModels/Session5/MixedEffectsResiduals.md

 <font size="5">

-As a function of the predicted value - not that our expectation would be flat in y-direction, but not neccessarily in x direction
+As a function of the predicted value

 ```r